Moa

 Moa (order Dinornithiformes) are an extinct group of flightless birds formerly endemic to New Zealand.
-There were nine species (in six genera).
+During the Late Pleistocene-Holocene, there were nine species (in six genera).
 The two largest species, Dinornis robustus and Dinornis novaezelandiae, reached about 3.6 m in height with neck outstretched, and weighed about 230 kg while the smallest, the bush moa (Anomalopteryx didiformis), was around the size of a turkey.
 Estimates of the moa population when Polynesians settled New Zealand circa 1300 vary between 58,000 and approximately 2.5 million.

 Moa are traditionally placed in the ratite group.
-However, their closest relatives have been found by genetic studies to be the flighted South American tinamous, once considered to be a sister group to ratites.
+Genetic studies have found that their closest relatives are the flighted South American tinamous, once considered a sister group to ratites.
 The nine species of moa were the only wingless birds, lacking even the vestigial wings that all other ratites have.
-They were the largest terrestrial animals and dominant herbivores in New Zealand's forest, shrubland, and subalpine ecosystems until the arrival of the Māori, and were hunted only by the Haast's eagle.
+They were the largest terrestrial animals and dominant herbivores in New Zealand's forest, shrubland, and subalpine ecosystems until the arrival of the Māori, and were hunted only by Haast's eagle.
 Moa extinction occurred within 100 years of human settlement of New Zealand, primarily due to overhunting.

 Etymology

 The word moa is a Polynesian term for domestic fowl.
-The name was not in common use among the Māori by the time of European contact, likely because the bird it described had been extinct for some time, and traditional stories about it were rare.
-The earliest record of the name was by missionaries William Williams and William Colenso in January 1838; Colenso speculated that the birds may have resembled gigantic fowl.
-In 1912, Māori chief Urupeni Pūhara claimed that the moa's traditional name was "te kura" (the red bird).
+The name was not in common use among the Māori by the time of European contact, likely because the bird it described had been extinct for some time.
+Nevertheless, knowledge was passed down through traditional stories and proverbs, such as kua ngaro i te ngaro o te moa (lost as the moa is lost).
+The earliest written record of the name was by missionaries William Williams and William Colenso in January 1838; Colenso speculated that the birds may have resembled gigantic fowl.
+In 1912, Māori chief Urupeni Pūhara claimed that the moa's traditional name was te kura (the red bird).
+The North Island giant moa is also called kuranui.